Who's Behind Listverse?

 Top 10 Dogs for Lazy Owners

+Are you looking for dogs for lazy owners?
+Then you’ve come to the right place!
 Too many people decide that they wanted a cutesy, wootsie little dog to love and then spend a ton of time and money picking out a perfect pooch.
 Then these people proceed to ignore the dog after a couple of months when the novelty wears off and they realize that a dog is work.

 I want to shake those people and scream: “A dog is not a lawn ornament or a household decoration!”
 In addition to the basics—water, food and shelter—a dog needs attention, affection, mental stimulation, grooming and physical activity.